nmaguiar/openaf-docs/docs/guides/advanced/using-buffers-in-nattrmon.md

 ---
 layout: default
-title: "Advanced: Using buffers in nAttrMon"
+title: Using buffers in nAttrMon
-parent: Guides
+parent: Advanced
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Using buffers in nAttrMon